Adventurous African Family Safari with Teens in Uganda

 Here is practical advice about what to wear while on the Gorilla Habituation Experience

-- Daypack: Preferably a waterproof daypack, you can use it as a carry-on flying to Uganda.
+- Daypack: A waterproof daypack is preferred; you can use it as a carry-on when flying to Uganda.
 Pack all essentials inside the daypack.

 - Hiking Boots: Make sure that they have good treads on them.
 You will need ankle support, something boots give you and give you reactions on muddy trails.
 Have a good pair of merino wool socks.